Amazon Rainforest, Pantanal Wetlands, Iguazu Falls & Stunning Beaches

 Planning a holiday to Brazil Holidays?
 Our experts share advice on everything from what to pack, when to go, to tips for families, covering the questions we get asked the most.

 We recommend two to three weeks for a truly immersive experience.
-That allows you to absorb Rio’s glamour, wander through Salvador’s colonial charm, explore the wetlands of the Pantanal, and unwind on pristine northern beaches, without ever feeling rushed.
+That allows you to take in Rio de Janeiro’s glamour, wander through Salvador’s colonial charm, explore the wetlands of the Pantanal, and unwind on pristine northern beaches, without ever feeling rushed.

 When is the best time to visit Brazil?